 The Inca Trail is by far the most famous trek in South America and is rated by many to be in the top five treks in the world.
-In the 26 miles (43km), it manages to combine beautiful mountain scenery, lush cloud forest, and subtropical jungle and, of course, a stunning mix of Inca paving stones ruins and tunnels.
+In the 26 miles (43km), it manages to combine beautiful mountain scenery, lush cloud forest, subtropical jungle, and, of course, a stunning mix of Inca paving stones ruins and tunnels.

-Inca Trail availability is a big consideration when planning your Inca Trial trek.
+Inca Trail availability is a big consideration when planning your Inca Trail trek.
 The trek sells out months in advance so you will need to book your trip with a licensed agent with anticipation to avoid disappointment.

 On day three, you will reach a pass of over four thousand five hundred meters.
 The pass featuring some amazing views of Pitusiray and Colquecruz mountains.
-The Trek has many lakes and is covered with wild flowers and after a few hours, you will arrive in Lares where you can enjoy the hot thermal springs.
+The Trek has many lakes and is covered with wildflowers and after a few hours, you will arrive in Lares where you can enjoy the hot thermal springs.
 In the afternoon, you will be taken to Ollantaytambo to catch the train to Aguas Calientes where you will spend the night.

 Another great trek in the Cusco area is the Salkantay trek, which also ends at Machu Picchu.
 The first day starts with a walk to Soroycocha, where the first campsite is located; from here, there are uninterrupted views of Mount Salkantay.
 On day two a long trek awaits to the Salkantay Pass, the highest point on the trek, there are views that will take your breath away, with glaciers and the magnificent Vilcabamba Cordillera, in the afternoon descend to the cloud forest and the Salkantay River.
-Day three the weather will change, as you will enter the jungle, following the Cochora River, the scenery will also be greener.
+On day three, the weather will change, as you will enter the jungle, following the Cochora River, the scenery will also be greener.
 This day the camp will be set up at Lucmabamba.
-Day 4 sees the trail go to a look out where you will see an excellent view of Machu Picchu and have an outdoor picnic.
+Day 4 sees the trail go to a lookout where you will see an excellent view of Machu Picchu and have an outdoor picnic.
 In the afternoon you will walk to the train, station at the hydroelectric plant to catch the train to Aguas Calientes, on the last day of this five-day trek you will have a tour of Machu Picchu.

 Whatever trek you decide to take, the result will be Machu Picchu and the effort will be worth the effort.
 How long is the Inca Trail?
 Long enough to have the adventure of a lifetime.